reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 };
 ```

-Next, we will define a method to download the data stored in the database as a CSV file:
+Next, we will define a method to download the data stored in the database as a CSV file in the same `csv.controller.js` file:
 ```javascript
 import Employee from '../models/employee.model.js';
 import { Parser as CsvParser } from 'json2csv';